marckie419/MarcMelgarPort/README.md

-# Marc Melgar - Data Engineer Portfolio
+# Marc Melgar - Computer Engineer Portfolio

 ## Overview
 This is a personal portfolio website for Marc Melgar, a Computer Engineer specializing in backend development, web design, and leadership.
 The site showcases skills, certifications, experience, and projects, and provides contact information for potential employers or collaborators.